marcgg/marcgg.github.com/_posts/2013-01-14-html5-nodejs-websockets-games-learning.md

 {% include JB/setup %}

-Okay let's start by saying that I am a developer that does mostly web stuff.
+Okay.
+Let's start by saying that I am a developer that does mostly web stuff.
 This means that a majority of the code I write will end up in a browser.
 Of course I sometimes have to interact with APIs or open one, write background jobs, some security, databases and so on... but the point is that, professionnally, I do not write